XPIOKBA/blog/_posts/2018-09-23-Mixtape Length In the Digital Era.md

 Before the rise of digital music, artists who wanted to be heard basically had to either press up expensive vinyl, or physically show up and rap on the air.
 The ability to burn a session to CD and have it in circulation the next day opened up all kinds of new possibilities.
 You could do a whole CD of you rapping over whatever was hot every week if you wanted.
 If you had a buzz, you could do a whole tape with your crew without worrying about spreading your resources too thin.
 (DJ's, for their part, suddenly had new ways to leverage and monetize their connections.)

 The lower bar for recording and releasing predictably led to more music, especially if people were buying.
-With mixtapes were going for $10 a pop, it made sense to test the limits of demand.
+With mixtapes going for $10 a pop, it made sense to test the limits of demand.
 So while official albums were still on a reasonable ~12-month cycle, things moved much faster at street level.
 The internet only pushed things further.
 CD's were still limited to 80-minutes, but DatPiff was less stringent.
 There was no reason for Gucci Mane to not put out three mixtapes in one day, or for Lil B to have 100+ MySpace accounts, each with 8 unique tracks, or for Gorilla Zoe to put out a tape every day for the entire month of February 2010.

 <center>
 ![you wasnt there!](../images/mixtape_length_files/mmmr.jpg "this was the best")
 </center>

 Things have evened out somewhat since then, I think.
 There is still entirely too much music, but I feel like there's also been a cross-cultural realization that "music" is just "content", and diversification of content is crucial for a modern celebrity.
 Maybe instead of 25 tracks a month, do 12 tracks evey two months and be funny on IG.
 Or, in the extreme, get famous for something unrelated to rapping and then record your first song.
-But long-as-hell tapes no longer seem the norm, and seem no less common than self-proclaimed EP's of 6 to 10 songs.
+But long-as-hell tapes no longer seem the norm, and seem no more common than self-proclaimed EP's of 6 to 10 songs.

 Still, the point here is that people's attention spans are finite and are unaffected by the amount of music available.
 So there is an ideal album length, the point at which adding more songs is diminishing returns.
 Obviously, "will people listen to the whole thing" is only part of the equation for the modern artist, in an era where the algorithm judges you on some level on the size of your digital footprint.
 And the idea of listening to one project from front to back in order is increasingly outdated.
 But below, I will do my best to extrapolate the ideal rap mixtape length.